Announcement

 After some 10 to 12 rotations, the pilot elected to land the helicopter immediately while still turning rapidly to the left.
 On touchdown, the right skid broke and damage was sustained during the rotational deceleration.

-EUROCOPTER remind you that in some configurations (hover flight, flight at low speed in light wind etc), starting a turn to the left can induce a high-rate turn if the pilot does not apply quickly the suitable position to the yaw pedal.
-If the pilot attempts to counter this high-rate turn by applying the amount of right yaw pedal.
+EUROCOPTER reminds you that in some configurations (hover flight, flight at low speed in light wind etc), starting a turn to the left can induce a high-rate turn if the pilot does not counter this high-rate turn by applying the correct amount of right yaw pedal.

 Injuries from Accident